Referee holds whistle and football

 Referees must re-register with their parent county annually in order to remain as qualified referees.
 The registration year runs from the 1 June to 31 May each year.

-We send out registration reminders to all AFA registered referees in March or April each year to allow plenty of time to re-register.
+We send out registration reminders to all Amateur FA registered referees in April or May each year to allow plenty of time for officials to get ready for re-registration.
 You can register online and amend your personal details as necessary when you do so.
 You will be registered as soon as you complete the online process.

 Online Registration